gaearon/react-hot-loader/README.md

 ## Limitations

 * (that's the goal) React-Hot-Loader would not change the past, only update the present - no lifecycle event would be called on component update.
-  As a result - all the code changes, you may made among `componentWillUnmount` or `componentDidMount`, would be ignored for already created components.
+As a result, any code changes made to `componentWillUnmount` or `componentDidMount` would be ignored for already created components.
 * (that's the goal) React-Hot-Loader would not update any object, including component `state`.
-* (1%) React-Hot-Loader could not reply some changes you may made in components `constructors`.
-As long as components would not be recreated - RHL have to _inject_ new data onto existing components, but there is no way to detect the actual change and the way reply it.
-  React-Hot-Loader knows what class method is, not how you created it.
+* (1%) React-Hot-Loader may not apply some changes made to a component's `constructor`.
+Unless an existing component is recreated, RHL would typically _inject_ new data into that component, but there is no way to detect the actual change or the way it was applied, especially if the change was made to a function.
+This is because of the way React-Hot-Loader works - it knows what class functions are, not how they were created.
 See [#1001](https://github.com/gaearon/react-hot-loader/issues/1001) for details.

 ## Recipes